===========================================================================================================================

 presenting substantial, original, completed, and unpublished work.

-are suitable for describing small, focused contributions, ongoing
+and are suitable for describing small, focused contributions, ongoing

 research, negative results, system demonstrations, etc. Short papers